Authored by Frank Czekay and Donna Scaffidi

 If you have previously filed a tax return in your current state but are changing your residence, it is imperative that you closely observe the formalities of making a change of residence and that you retain all documentation you may need to prove your new residency.
 State tax law generally holds that you are not deemed to have created a new domicile until you have abandoned your former state of residence.
 In addition, be sure to keep that documentation until your former state’s statute of limitations permitting them to audit a return runs its course.

 Changing domiciles while continuing to be actively involved with a closely held company is especially complicated.
-It can be done with proper planning.
+It can be done, but only with proper planning.
 However, a portion of the compensation earned or profits from a "pass-through" entity (e.g., S corporation) will remain taxable by the state or states in which business is conducted or services are rendered by the owner to his or her company.

 There are many documented cases of states successfully asserting tax claims on former residents’ income.
-In some instances, this has occurred years after the individuals moved to another state or took a job overseas and returned to the US.
+In some instances, this has occurred many years after the individuals moved to another state or took a job overseas and returned to the US.
 When changing your residence, be sure you consult with a tax professional so that you understand the benefits (such as lower tax rates) as well as the potential pitfalls.
-Don’t pay state tax on more than 100 percent of your income.
+Don’t pay state tax on more than 100% of your income